McMustard/pf_items/README.txt

 2. Prerequisites

-This software requires Python 3.x (ideally; it has only been tested with 3.3).
+This software requires Python 3.x (tested with 3.0 and 3.3).

 3. How to Use